8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230215/content.md

 On my left foot, the second toenail is in a similar boat with a noticeable lateral step into a thinner nail.

 Then there’s the second toenail on my right foot which seems like it’s just falling apart.
 It has a lateral step.
 It also has shed layers of the mail at the tip that is getting caught on my socks.
 I’m hoping this temporary.

+This got me thinking about how many folks might believe they have “think toenails” and the reason is actually because there’s something between the layers pushing them apart.

 {!! next-previous !!}